Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Interpret coding systems and analyze data

-Overall, specialized courses and degree programs help you cultivate necessary knowledge and skills.
-Take advantage of all the resources you can; this way, you’ll ensure you have the most up-to-date knowledge in the field to stay competitive.
+Overall, specialized courses and degree programs help cultivate necessary knowledge and skills.
+Students who take advantage of all the resources they can will have the most up-to-date knowledge in the field to stay competitive.

-If you’re eager to learn more about IT skills, or you’re a working professional looking to expand your existing skill set, University of Phoenix offers online degrees and certificates in technology.
-Learn more about undergraduate and graduate online technology degrees and start your IT journey today!
+If you’re eager to learn more about IT and technical skills for a resume, or you’re a working professional looking to expand your existing skill set, University of Phoenix offers online degrees and certificates in technology:

 • Advanced Cybersecurity Certificate: This program offers hands-on IT labs and simulations to help you develop a broad knowledge of cybersecurity.

-• Associate of Science in Cybersecurity: Learn the fundamentals of networking and information security concepts with this two-year degree.
+• Associate of Science in Cybersecurity: Learn the fundamentals of networking and information security concepts with this online cybersecurity associate's degree.

-• Associate of Arts with a concentration in Information Technology: This IT program introduces you to information technology concepts and principles in programming, data analytics, cybersecurity and networking.
+• Associate of Arts with a concentration in Information Technology: This online IT associate degree program introduces you to information technology concepts and principles in programming, data analytics, cybersecurity and networking.

-• ·Bachelor of Science in Computer Science: This program equips you with the knowledge to apply information technology theory and principles to address real-world business challenges with advanced concepts in math, programming and computer architecture.
+• Bachelor of Science in Computer Science: This online computer science degree program equips you with the knowledge to apply information technology theory and principles to address real-world business challenges with advanced concepts in math, programming and computer architecture.
 You can also use elective courses to earn a certificate in cybersecurity, networking, cloud computing and much more.

-• Bachelor of Science in Data Science : Gain fundamental skills and knowledge for analyzing, manipulating and processing data sets using statistical software.
+• Bachelor of Science in Data Science: Gain fundamental skills and knowledge for analyzing, manipulating and processing data sets using statistical software in this online data science degree.
 Learn ETL (extract, transform, load) processes for integrating data sets for business intelligence.
 Focus on data mining and modeling, data programming languages, statistical analysis, and data visualization and storytelling.
 Discover techniques to transform structured and unstructured data sets into meaningful information to identify data patterns and trends and drive strategic decision-making.

 Headshot of Michael Feder